From Hype to Proof

 A building materials supplier serving contractors and construction professionals faced a familiar challenge: how to make technical products stand out in an AI-driven search landscape.
 Their existing content was solid but traditional: technical product specifications, catalogues and general industry insights that lacked real search intent alignment.
 To regain visibility, the company restructured its entire content marketing strategy around customer questions rather than product categories.

 According to publicly available data, this LLM search optimisation approach drove a 67% increase in organic traffic, a 400% rise in traffic value and a 540% boost in Google AI Overview mentions.
-The key takeaway is that GEO success comes from translating expertise into accessible, well-structured copy that AI can understand and cite; a shift that defines the next chapter in AI SEO and AEO.
+The key takeaway is that GEO success comes from translating expertise into accessible, well-structured copy that AI can cite and buyers can understand easily; a shift that defines the next chapter in AI SEO and AEO.

 How a Prop-Tech SaaS Company Increased Qualified Leads via AI-Discovery